Outline Description

 Library Description

 The library is a foundation for high performance server and data processing programs.
-With the exception of third party libraries which provide functionality specific to particular disciplines, and on the proviso that developers concur with the methods herein, the library can be taken as a comprehensive foundation for such programs.
+With the exception of third party libraries which provide functionality specific to particular disciplines, the library can be taken as a comprehensive framework for such programs.
+The firm intention is that in the general case, programs based on the library will be free of external dependencies.

 Database Operations

 Memory resident data can be backed up in real time by streaming out deltas to buffered files.
 On startup the deltas are read back in to restore the data state.
 This is known as RAM Primacy because the RAM is the primary store.
 It holds all the data in the required order, and in a form suitable for direct operation within the program.
 The file is secondary.
 It holds all the data but only as deltas in order of occurrence.
 RAM Primacy is very fast: FETCH by virtue of the binary chop; INSERT and UPDATE by virtue of file buffering.
-Both are 'microsecond operations', meaning they are complete (from the perspective of the calling program), within a low single digit number of microseconds.
+Both are 'microsecond operations', meaning they complete within a low single digit number of microseconds.

 Because the fastest writes are to the ends of buffered files, HadronZoo ensures all writes are this way.
 At no point are blocks in data files or any other typs of file, inserted or overwritten.
 This is known as the AANI rule - Always Append, Never Insert.

 HadronZoo programs (programs based on the HadronZoo library), will generally use the HDB (HadronZoo Database).
 This is a non-SQL, hierarchical, share-nothing database regime.
-It is not compulsory, nor is it preclusive of other databases.
-However the HDB has AANI compliant repositories and indexes that are aided by RAM Primacy, and is fully integrated into the Delta Server regime.
-If it makes sense to base a program on the HadronZoo library, it will make sense to use the HDB.
+It is neither compulsory nor preclusive of other databases.
+However HDB repositories and indexes are AANI compliant and fully integrated into the Delta Server regime.
+If basing a program on the HadronZoo library makes sense, it will make sense to use the HDB.

 The HDB is embued by the HDB class group, which is part of the library.
 The HDB is internal to programs that use it, with data model entites represented by HDB class instances that exist within the program space.
 This arrangement enables direct in-program operation, which is one reason why the HDB is non-SQL.
 Note that Repositories can be declared as external in which case they are availed as microservices.
 However they are still internally instantiated, since they could not be operated upon otherwise.